Growing up ..

-In 4th grade, I joined 4-H. I started off showing my hamsters at the pet show and entering art exhibits at the fairs - usually photos, paintings, or drawings.
+In 4th grade, I joined 4-H and started off "showing" my hamsters at the pet show and entering photos, paintings, or drawing exhibits at the fair.
 I would also volunteer to work at the horse shows handing out ribbons.

 During college, I also worked several part-time jobs.
-One was at a sow farm near home as a farrowing technician and, occasionally, as a breeding technician over summer and winter breaks.
+One was at a sow farm near home as a farrowing technician and, occasionally, as a breeding technician over semester breaks.
+I also worked part-time during the school year as kennel staff at a veterinary clinic.
+I picked up many pet and livestock-sitting jobs for a couple of the vets as well as jobs through referrals to their clinic clients.

-In December 2016, shortly after I left the farm, I was contacted by the overseeing veterinarian of the boar stud that I had worked with for the last 7 years.
-He had left the clinic and was starting up his own practice and wanted me to run his swine andrology lab - which is an independent lab that examines boar semen quality sent in from different boar studs.
+In December 2016, shortly after I left the farm, I was contacted by the overseeing veterinarian of the boar stud that I had worked at.
+He was starting up his own practice and wanted me to run his swine andrology lab - which is an independent lab that examines boar semen quality sent in from different boar studs.

 As we were fairly new, the genetic company I worked with at the boar stud had approached the vet about using us as a foundation andrology lab to help develop procedures to set up their own additional reference labs in various other countries.
 We agreed as they brought a substantial amount of business to the lab and continue to do so today.